What braincare means to you

 Your brain is unique.
 Your braincare will be too.
 But this is what braincare means to the Heights community.

 Braincare is for everyone.
-And everyone’s experience of it will be different (although we like to think that most people’s will include the Smart Supplement).
+And everyone’s experience of it will be different.
 So for Brain Awareness week 2022 (14-20 March), we thought we’d ask our community what braincare means to them.

 This is what they said.

 Daily habits that support good brain health

 “Braincare is the things I do to take care of my mental and emotional health.
 I’ve just recovered from a severe and long-term case of burnout, so I’ve seen first hand the impact that poor braincare can have on your body and subsequently your life.
 Now I’m trying to create daily habits that support good brain health such as sleep, diet, exercise, therapy, journaling, breathwork, learning etc.”

 “Braincare is the future, in terms of mental health, and health as a whole.
 As a healthcare professional, this is something that I’m very passionate about.
 Just as how we have diets and exercise regimens for our physical fitness, we should inspire a culture of braincare for our mental fitness with to build mental resilience and better brain health.”

 It makes perfect sense that we need to feed our brains

 “I’m a lawyer currently recovering from burnout, with the help of my GP and therapist.
 I am incredibly passionate about wellness (in its most universal sense) and I’m on a bit of a mission to help others in my profession take better care of themselves.
 My previous conception of braincare was limited to things we are told help to stave off dementia—new languages, sudoku etc. Having listened to Dan, it of course makes perfect sense that we need to feed our brain as part of our body.
 Why is this not more widely spoken about?!”

 One of the most important forms of self-care